Yvette Cooper: Miliband Shadow Cabinet: 2010–2015

-Shadow Home Secretary: 2011–2015
+Shadow home secretary: 2011–2015

-On 20 January 2011, she took the position of Shadow Home Secretary amidst a shadow cabinet reshuffle.
+On 20 January 2011, Cooper took the position of shadow home secretary amidst a shadow cabinet reshuffle.
 In this position, Cooper shadowed Theresa May at the Home Office.
 She labelled the government's vans displaying posters urging illegal immigrants to go home a "divisive gimmick" in October 2013.

 In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4, although not in the top 20.

 In 2013, she proposed the appointment of a national commissioner for domestic and sexual violence.
 She spoke at the Labour Party Conference in 2014 about eastern Europeans who were mistreated by employers of migrant labour.

-Cooper was strongly critical of the cuts to child tax credit announced by George Osborne in the July 2015 Budget; she authored the following statement in the New Statesman:
+Cooper was strongly critical of cuts to child tax credit announced by George Osborne in the July 2015 Budget; she authored the following statement in the New Statesman:

 2015 Labour leadership election

-In 2015, she was nominated as one of four candidates for the Labour leadership following the party's defeat at the 2015 general election and the resignation of Ed Miliband.
+At the 2015 general election, Cooper was re-elected as MP for Normanton, Pontefract, and Castleford with an increased vote share of 54.9% and an increased majority of 6.7%.
+Following the election and Ed Miliband's resignation, she was nominated as one of four candidates for the Labour leadership.
 Cooper was nominated by 59 MPs, 12 MEPs, 109 CLPs, two affiliated trade unions and one socialist society.
 The Guardian newspaper endorsed Cooper as the "best placed" to offer a strong vision and unite the party while the New Statesman's endorsement praised her experience.
-Former Prime Minister Gordon Brown publicly endorsed Cooper as his first choice for leader, as did former Home Secretary Alan Johnson.
+Former prime minister Gordon Brown publicly endorsed Cooper as his first choice for leader, as did former home secretary Alan Johnson.